LaKeshia Myers: Early life and education

-Assembly race
+Wisconsin State Assembly

 In 2012, after a drastic redistricting by the Republican-controlled legislature removed his home from the 12th and changed the racial complexion completely, Kessler (who had served in the Assembly on and off since 1961) faced a challenge in the Democratic primary from African-American newcomer Mario Hall, who was reported to be a school choice supporter with backing from pro-voucher organizations.
 Kessler (who had to move into the redrawn district) won with 71% of the vote, and faced no challenger in the November general election.
 Kessler was re-elected without opposition in 2014 and 2016.

-In 2018, Myers (who has been active in various African-American and other civic organizations) announced her candidacy, saying that she ran because "neglect and starvation" had hurt Wisconsin's educational system, advocating that fewer people be re-imprisoned for minor probation and parole violations, and denouncing what she calls the district's economic decline.
+In 2018, Myers, who has been active in various African-American and other civic organizations, announced her candidacy, saying that she ran because "neglect and starvation" had hurt Wisconsin's educational system, advocating that fewer people be re-imprisoned for minor probation and parole violations, and denouncing what she called the district's economic decline.
 Kessler has been a frequent critic of Milwaukee County Executive Chris Abele on issues from privatization of Milwaukee public schools to the public subsidies which financed the Fiserv Forum; and the Leadership MKE political action fund (financed almost completely by Abele) reported spending over $57,000 in support of Myers' candidacy.
 In the primary she defeated the 78-year-old Kessler with 3,709 votes to his 2,545.
 Afterwards, she told the Associated Press, "I think the district made their voices clear with, it's time for us to cash in on that seat by having someone, a person of color, represent us in this district."
-(She is the only African-American woman in the Assembly from the Milwaukee area, and one of only two statewide.)
 She drew 17,428 votes in the general election, with only 274 write-in votes against her.

+Myers left her State Assembly seat to run for the Wisconsin Senate, following incumbent Lena Taylor's appointment as a Milwaukee County judge.
+She lost to Dora Drake in the Democratic primaries for both the special election to fill the seat in 2024 and the general election for the following term.